nelly746/CMPG-323-Overview--32937423-/README.md

 # CMPG-323-Overview--32937423-
 CMPG 323 Project 1 Agile and Scrum
 Repositories to be created
 CMPG 323 Overview - <32937423>
+   Branching Strategy All Projects
+    Gitflow: This enables parallel development where developers can work separately from the master branch on features where a feature branch is created from     the master branch.
+Afterwards, when changes are complete, the developer merges these changes back to the master branch for release.

+   .gitignore file (All repositories):
+      this is a file that is plain text file where each line contains a pattern for files/directories to ignore when other files of the project folder is           being pushed to github and this file will contain all the files to ignore.
+   Seperate submissions for all the projects named below

 CMPG 323 Project 2 - <32937423>:
   Overview
   Smart devices such as voice controllers, security lights, smart locks and Wi-Fi-enabled devices